-• development, design, delivery and promotion of health literacy activities including tools and resources to support the Program's objectives;

-- support of partnering organisations to delivery grant activities; - research as required for the delivery of grant activity; - collaboration and engagement with other organisations to support the Program's objectives as approved; - domestic travel directly related to the delivery of program objectives and in accordance with Tax Determination TD 2022/10 using Table 1: Employee's annual salary - \$133,450 and below, unless otherwise agreed by the department; - operational support, including administration and staff expenses where this can be directly attributed to the delivery of the grant activities.
-Operational support must not exceed 12% of available grant funds; and - wages and salary for approved/specified staff.
+- developing, designing, delivering and evaluating educational training, tools and resources support the Program's objectives, including learning modules, webinars and academic detailing; - supporting partnering organisations to deliver QUM health technology programs including delivery of outputs such as CPD accredited activities and system wide approaches; - collaboration and engagement with other organisations to support the Program's objectives as approved; - publication and promotional activities that support the implementation of the funded activities; - domestic travel directly related to the delivery of program objectives and in accordance with Tax Determination TD 2022/10 using Table 1: Employee's annual salary - \$ \$133,450 and below, unless otherwise agreed by the department; - operational support, including administration and staff expenses where this can be directly attributed to the delivery of the grant activities.
+Operational support must not exceed 12% of available grant funds; and - · wages and salary for approved/specified staff.